Best Egg Paratha (Omelette Stuffed Flatbread)

 Paratha Preparation and Cooking

-Whisk the eggs.
+Whisk the eggs in a mixing bowl.
 Add the remaining omelette ingredients, whisk and set aside.

 Mix 1/2 cup water, 1 cup flour, 1/4 teaspoons salt.
 Add 1/2 teaspoon oil and knead about 5 minutes into a smooth dough.
 Divide the dough into four portions and shape them into round balls.